slowrunner/Carl/Examples/imu/di_BNO055/headingbot/README.md

 ## **HEADING ROBOT**

-heading_robot.py uses the Dexter Industries Inertial Measurement Unit (BNO055 chip) in IMUPLUS mode (Fusion from Gyros and Accellerometers only, no magnetometers) to orient the GoPiGo3 robot with respect to the orientation when the program is started as 0 degrees.
+heading_robot.py uses the Dexter Industries Inertial Measurement Unit (BNO055 chip) in IMUPLUS mode (Fusion from Gyros and Accelerometers only, no magnetometers) to orient the GoPiGo3 robot with respect to the orientation when the program is started as 0 degrees.

 ![Picture](Carl_IMU_Quarter_View.jpg)